Koonara’s Organic Vineyard: Pioneering Sustainability in Coonawarra

 Koonara Wines, nestled in the heart of Coonawarra, are proud to be at the forefront of organic viticulture.
 Our commitment to organic practices is not just about crafting superior wines; it’s about fostering a sustainable environment and enriching the terroir that sets our wines apart.

-Since achieving organic certification in 2017, we have been Coonawarra’s sole certified organic vineyard.
+Since our vineyard achieved organic certification in 2017, we have been Coonawarra’s sole certified organic vineyard.

 Sustainable Viticulture Practices